bgctw/Bigleaf.jl/docs/src/walkthrough.md

 (see e.g. Leuning et al. 2012 for an overview).
 For some sites, $G$ is not available, and for most sites, only a few components of $S$ are measured.

-In `Bigleaf.jl` it is not a problem if $G$ and/or $S$ are missing (other than the results might be (slightly) biased), but special options exist for the treatment of missing $S$ and $G$ values.
+In `Bigleaf.jl` it is not a problem if $G$ and/or $S$ are missing (other than the results might be (slightly) biased), but special options exist for the treatment of missing
+$S$ and $G$ values.

 Note that the default for G and S in the dataframe variant is missing (and assumed zero), even if those columns are present in the DataFrame.
 You need to explictly pass those columns with the optional
 arguments: e.g. `potential_ET(df, Val(:PriestleyTaylor); G = df.G)`

-Note that in difference to the bigleaf R package missing entries in a provide vector are not relaced by zero by default.
+Note that in difference to the bigleaf R package missing entries in an input vector are not relaced by zero by default.
 You need to explitly use coalesce when specifying a ground heat flux for which missings should be replaced by zero: `;G = coalesce(df.G, zero(df.G))`